 But technology does not decide the future.
 People do.
 So as this exhibition shows, the Muslim world has a proud history of innovators.
 Now is the time to tap in to that legacy to harness the power of science and technology, and to create new pathways to prosperity.
 This is an exciting day and thank you for letting me share it with you.”

 Sheriff Baca of the County of Los Angeles (left) receiving the 1001 Inventions book from Maurice Coles of 1001 Inventions and CE4tf (right).

 About 1001 Inventions

-1001 Inventions is a global educational initiative that promotes awareness of scientific and cultural achievements from the ‘Golden Age’ of Muslim civilization and how those contributions helped build the foundations of our modern world.
+1001 Inventions is a global brand that promotes awareness of scientific and cultural achievements from the ‘Golden Age’ of Muslim civilization and how those contributions helped build the foundations of our modern world.
 This period lasted approximately 1000 years from the 7th century onwards.
 The 1001 Inventions global touring exhibition and the educational products that accompany the exhibition all highlight the scientific and technological achievements made by men and women, of different faiths and cultures, who lived in or were connected with broader Muslim civilization.